windhaunting/Algorithm_Coding_Summary/tree_traversal.md

 ```

-##   Another ways to do iterative methods
+##  Another iterative methods are based on stacks, which are more complex.

 ```
 class Solution(object):